GopherLabsLtd/SwiftyDequeuable/README.md

 ## License

-Moya is released under an MIT license.
+SwiftyDequeuable is released under an MIT license.
 See [License.md](License.md) for more information.